Maschera/golyatsecguard/README.md

 +Top.gg Api Support <br>

 Our project has been approved by Top.gg and officially verified by Discord.

-You can visit our website for Turkish introduction and other information. (golyatsec.com)

 Created with <3 for your cyber security!